higham/matrices-correlation-invalid/readme.md

 Other M-files:

-* `test`: test function that generates the matrices and prints the dimension and smallest eigenvalue of each matrix.
+* `test_run`: test function that generates the matrices and prints the dimension and smallest eigenvalue of each matrix.
 Run this to make sure that the collection is properly installed.